On this page:

 Students can go to the Mosaic Cupboard order form and submit a request for the items they need using a pin number (last four digits) of their student ID number.
 Once your order is prepared and ready for pick up you will receive an email.
 A bag containing the requested items with the corresponding pin number will be placed in the cupboard for pickup.

 - Where is the Mosaic Cupboard located?

 - The Mosaic Cupboard is on the Main floor of the Office for Multicultural Engagement (OME).

 - The cupboard is made possible by the generosity of various students, staff, faculty and administrators.
 If you would like to donate items to the Mosaic Cupboard, they can be dropped off during our regular hours (M–F, 8:30am–5pm).
-Donate funds to support Mosaic Cupboard.
+Donate items from out Amazon Wish List.

 Academic Success Workshops

 ASW have been created to help give students additional tools to be successful with their course work.
 Faculty members work with students on specific focus areas to improve study, writing and research skills.
 The workshops below will focus on writing and science specifically.